Pediatric Crohn’s Clinical Trial in Denver CO

 Health insurance is not required to take part.

-If you’re concerned about how IBD affects your child’s life, find out more about the GI clinical research studies.
+If you’re concerned about how Crohn’s and ulcerative colitis affects your child’s life, find out more about the UC clinical research study.

 Your child may be eligible for one of the GI studies if they are 2‒17 years of age, have been diagnosed with moderate to severe UC or CD, and have previously received treatment for UC or CD that has not worked.